 A team of experienced teaching assistants, selected on the basis of their outstanding performance in the classroom, have been designated Teaching Mentors and will serve as the program’s core instructional staff.
 Each new TA will be assigned to a small discussion group led by a Teaching Mentor.

 All TA orientation participants will be expected to make a brief presentation to other TAs in their small group.
 This presentation will be recorded, after which you will have the opportunity to receive helpful and constructive feedback from your peers and Teaching Mentors.

 To prepare for this exercise, please do the following before you arrive:

 - Pick a topic that would normally be discussed in an introductory course in your discipline.
 Assume that you will have a general audience who knows very little about your subject.

 - Next, prepare a 5-minute presentation on this topic.
 You might explain a basic concept, illustrate the application of a concept, or define a problem.
-Whiteboards and overhead projectors will be available for your use.
-Classroom computers and video projectors are available in most rooms.
+Whiteboards and computers/projectors will be available for your use.